jagregory/cfval/README.md

 [![Build Status](https://travis-ci.org/jagregory/cfval.svg?branch=master)](https://travis-ci.org/jagregory/cfval)

 > Have you ever waited 15 minutes for CloudFormation to let you know that you forgot to set the Type of a DNS record?
 Yeah, and that's on a *good day*.
 Try 45 minutes for your CloudFront Distribution to fail...
->
-> After getting very tired of this process, and with a large infrastructure refactor looming, I decided some time could be better spent catching issues sooner in the process.
-Hence, cfval.

 `cfval` is a small tool which validates a CloudFormation JSON template and notifies you of any issues it can find.
 Missing required properties, properties which conflict with others, `Ref`s to parameters which don't exist or incompatible properties of resources, and much more.